broucz/react-inline-grid/README.md

 ]
 ```

-Also, as the style properties are generated from `options` using the  ["bigger" device as reference](https://github.com/broucz/react-inline-grid/blob/master/src/utils/hydrateReference.js#L12), target devices order in `options` matters.
-I want to avoid to test queries at loading time or add extra fields in `options` so far, and so I choose the "popular" mobile first approch. **The "bigger" targeted device have to be the last entry of `options`**.
+If no media match the queries, Grid will define the first `options -> list -> value` as default current media in order to match the "popular" mobile first approch.

 ### &lt;Row />

-Exposes the props `is` (string) to alterate the following default style object:
+Exposes the property `is` (string) to update the following default style object:

 ```js
 {